-The personal injury lawyers at Wilson, Reives & Silverman know your rights and we want you to know them too.
-There’s no need to go through this traumatic process alone—we’re here to help you fight for the benefits you deserve.
+The personal injury lawyers at Wilson, Reives, Silverman & Doran know your rights and we want you to know them too.
+There’s no need to go through this traumatic process alone.
+We’re here to help you fight for the benefits you deserve.

 While every case is unique, here are some of the more common claims reported to personal injury lawyers:

 Any injury or accident that you sustain on a property other than your own can fall under this type of claim.
-This includes slip and fall accidents, dog and animal bites and construction accidents.
+This includes slip-and-fall accidents, dog and other animal bites, and construction accidents.

 Traumatic brain injury